Fish Cakes

 Roasted Potatoes

 Preheat oven to 400° F. Place the water in a medium stock pot over high heat and bring to a boil.
 Add the potatoes and reduce the heat to medium-high.
 Simmer for 10 minutes and remove.
-Drain potatoes and let them cool slightly before cutting them into quarters.
-Place potatoes…
+Drain potatoes and let them cool slightly.
+Place potatoes in a roasting pan large…

 Thick Cut Yam Fries